 Kansas City sauces are the most popular on the market.
 This one, so much better than bottled, has all the thick richness you want in a great barbecue sauce.
-The perfect combination of tangy sweetness works with everything it goes on and you can kick of the heat if you want.
+The perfect combination of tangy sweetness works with everything it goes on, and you can kick up the heat if you want.
 This is the classic, sticky-sweet barbecue sauce.

 04 of 10